So Cruel: Live performances

-U2 have only performed "So Cruel" four times live, all of which were on the Zoo TV Tour.
+U2 performed "So Cruel" three full times live on the Zoo TV Tour.
 The first appearance was on 22 May 1992 in Milan, Italy, on the second leg of the tour when, at the end of "Bad", Bono sang a few lines of "So Cruel" in place of "All I Want Is You".
 In August 1992, a few days prior to the commencement of the third leg of the tour, U2 rehearsed the song in Hershey, Pennsylvania.
 The second performance in concert was on 22 August 1992 in Foxboro, Massachusetts.
 Bono performed the song acoustically.
 Concert historian Pimm Jal de la Parra said that it "[chilled] the crowd."
 The final performances occurred on 9 and 15 September 1992 in Pontiac, Michigan, and Chicago, Illinois respectively.
 On both occasions it was played in place of "All I Want Is You".
-Abbreviated performances, recorded at Hansa studios, appear in the 2011 documentary From the Sky Down.
+Abbreviated performances, recorded at Hansa Studios, appear in the 2011 documentary From the Sky Down.
+During the U2:UV Achtung Baby Live at the Sphere residency in Las Vegas, "So Cruel" was played as a regular part of the set, during the second side of Achtung Baby.